coregx/coregex/README.md

 ---

 A **production-grade regex engine** for Go with dramatic performance improvements over the standard library.
-Inspired by Rust's regex crate, coregex uses a multi-engine architecture with SIMD-accelerated prefilters to achieve **5-50x speedup** on typical workloads.
+Inspired by Rust's regex crate, coregex uses a multi-engine architecture with SIMD-accelerated prefilters to achieve **up to 143x speedup** (especially on case-insensitive patterns).

 ## Features

 ⚡ **Performance**
-- 🚀 **5-50x faster** than Go's `regexp` package through intelligent prefiltering
+- 🚀 **Up to 143x faster** than Go's `regexp` package (case-insensitive patterns)
 - 🎯 **SIMD-accelerated** search with AVX2/SSSE3 assembly (10-15x faster substring search)
 - 📊 **Multi-pattern search** (Teddy SIMD algorithm for 2-8 literals)
 - 🔍 **Aho-Corasick** for many literals